HazyResearch/metal/README.md

 **_v0.1.0-alpha_**

+NOTE:
-(Expect frequent changes, not all backwards-compatible, through mid-August when v0.1.0 is solidified)
+Expect frequent changes, not all backwards-compatible, through mid-August when v0.1.0 is solidified and bundled as a pip/conda package.
+It will be released with additional documentation and tutorials.

 [![Build Status](https://travis-ci.com/HazyResearch/metal.svg?branch=master)](https://travis-ci.com/HazyResearch/metal)